IanDCarroll/GoScrumYourself/README.md

 where work is done right and on time without the need for a lot of late nights, then scrum is something that might be of interest to you.

-__For prospective employers:__

-Thank you for taking the time to review my repo!
-I really appreciate it.
-My name is Ian Carroll and I am currently looking for a role in an agile environment, and have a number of skills that I have developed to deliver value for your team.

-I am a Certified ScrumMaster.
-I also make OSS contributions on my own and through a meetup here in LA: https://github.com/fullstackla where I am currently working on a map website that will make it easier for developers to get involved across LA.
-I am also working on a dice-rolling android app with David Larrimore for fun and learning: https://github.com/DiceHard.
-I also have a number of repos of commandline scripts I've written in JavaScript, Python, Java and C. I am constantly learning more and I welcome you to check out my progress.

-As for soft skills I have a rich background in customer service, sales, and theatre.
-Theatre means I know how to speak publicly, collaborate on something that hasn't been done before, and get things done by show-time.
-Customer service means I am very good at listening, offering suggestions, and transforming bad experiences into good ones.
-Sales means that I am fearless in setting out to try new methods, and undeterred by setbacks.
-In my whole life, I have never stopped learning.
-By the end of my tenure at each of my previous positions, none of my peers knew more about our product than me, regardless of what that product was.

-I also have a very diverse background of expereinces and will bring a unique perspective to the team.
-Besides having worked with retail POS and inventory systems, and having opinions on those, I also have a background in story-telling, in Classical Chinese culture and philosophy, and in Chess as a form of meditation and self-awareness.

-I am still learning, and plan to be for the rest of my life, and I am looking for a team where I can optimise that learning and deliver increasing value with every sprint.
-Please feel free to comment in the issues here with any suggestions for imporvement, or contact me via my e-mail with any questions or to set up a time to talk.

-Again, thank you for taking the time to review my repos, I hope we can work together to make valuable products.

-Warm regards,
-Ian